s7anley/redis-sentinel-docker/README.md

 Environment Variables
 ---
-`MASTER`
-Colon-separated IP address and port or Redis master.
-Port is optional, `DEFAULT_PORT` is used when missing.
+`MASTER` - Colon-separated IP address and port or Redis master.
+Port is optional, `REDIS_PORT` is used when missing.
 E.g. `ip_address` or `ip_address:port`.

-`DEFAULT_PORT`
-Default port of Redis servers.
+`REDIS_PORT` - Port on which is master available.
 Default value is `6379`.

-`MASTER_NAME`
+`SENTINEL_PORT` - A port on which sentinel is communicating.
+A default value is `26379`.
+In case you change this value, don't forget to expose additional port manually.
+By default, only `26379` is exposed.

-Unique name for master.
+`MASTER_NAME` - Unique name for master.
 When defined, monitoring will be initialized.

-`QUORUM`
-Number of Sentinels that need to agree about the fact the master is not reachable, in order for really mark the slave as failing, and eventually start a fail over procedure if possible.
+`QUORUM` - Number of Sentinels that need to agree about the fact the master is not reachable, in order for really mark the slave as failing, and eventually start a fail over procedure if possible.
 Default value is `2`.

-`DOWN_AFTER`
-Time in milliseconds an instance should not be reachable for a Sentinel starting to think it is down.
+`DOWN_AFTER` - Time in milliseconds an instance should not be reachable for a Sentinel starting to think it is down.
 Default value `30000`.

-`FAILOVER_TIMEOUT`
-Wait time before failover retry of the same master.
+`FAILOVER_TIMEOUT` - Wait time before failover retry of the same master.
 Default value `180000`.

 `PARALLEL_SYNCS` - Sets the number of slaves that can be reconfigured to use the new master after a failover at the same time.
 Default value `1`.

 `SLAVES` - Manually setting of all the slaves of monitored master.
 Accepted format is a colon-separated IP address and port for each slave server.
 Multiple slaves are separated by a semicolon.
 E.g. `ip_address:host;ip_address`.

-`NOTIFICATION_SCRIPT` - Manually setting notification-script of $MASTER if variable NOTIFICATION_SCRIPT is set.
-Script must be exist and executable or container will fail to start.
+`NOTIFICATION_SCRIPT` - Manually setting of notification-script on master.
+Script must exists and be executable or container will fail to start.

-`CLIENT_RECONFIG_SCRIPT` - Manually setting client-reconfig-script of $MASTER if variable is CLIENT_RECONFIG_SCRIPT set.
-Script must be exist and executable or container will fail to start.
+`CLIENT_RECONFIG_SCRIPT` - Manually setting of client-reconfig-script on master.
+Script must exists and be executable or container will fail to start.

 `ANNOUNCE_IP` - Host machine IP address.

 `ANNOUNCE_PORT` - Mapped sentinel port.

-`AWS_IP_DISCOVERY`
-Use internal IP address of AWS EC2 machine as `ANNOUNCE_IP`.
+`AWS_IP_DISCOVERY` - Use internal IP address of AWS EC2 machine as `ANNOUNCE_IP`.